ESALP/ESALP-1/README.md

 #ESALP
 **E**ndangered **S**oaring **A**frican **L**ynx-**P**idgeon is a **work in progress** OS by Calvin Lee and JJ Garzella

+It is an implimentation of Phillipp Oppermann's [Blog OS](https://github.com/phil-opp/blog_os), go check out that repository and [his blog](http://os.phil-opp.com/) for more details.

 Project Goals:
 + No C environment